eth-library-lab/inDexDa/PaperScraper/README.md

 leave them blank.

 * All archives require a search query to find papers relating to that term.
-* ScienceDirect requires an API key the user must register for themselves (see below) as well as a range of years to search over.
+* [ScienceDirect](https://www.sciencedirect.com) requires an API key the user must register for themselves (see below) as well as a range of years to search over.
 * Other added archives may require more information, so fields may need to be added and the scraping code modified.
 * Queries for arXiv should only be a single word

-* ScienceDirect API Key Application: https://dev.elsevier.com/apikey/manage
+*To register a ScienceDirect API Key Application, follow this link: https://dev.elsevier.com/apikey/manage*

 ## Use New Archive